|This free digital greeting card created with Smilebox|

 Trends in GlassesKate Dyson of The Dining Room Shop (which sells contemporary and antique glass) has her finger on the stem, as it were, of what's hot and what's not in the style stakes.

 People are definitely mixing old styles with modern ones.
 We've seen a huge increase in the popularity of champagne bowls, modern ones and those from the Fifties.
 A few years ago, people would only buy flutes.

 Classic cocktail glasses and vintage cocktail shakers are popular again, too - they add a sense of glamour that makes having a drink more of an occasion.

 The huge red wine glasses that were everywhere a few years ago are not nearly so popular now.
-People have realised they can quickly finish a bottle of expensive wine by filling a couple of them, not to mention the amount of alcohol one can consume without really noticing.
-Smaller glasses are definitely back in favour again.
+People have realized they can quickly finish a bottle of expensive wine by filling a couple of them, not to mention the amount of alcohol one can consume without really noticing.
+Smaller glasses are definitely back in favor again.

 The Pre-Wash 'Glass and crystal are porous and will pick up the smell of a dusty cupboard or washing up liquid,' explains Nick Alabaster.
 'That's why I clean glasses just before use.
 Wash and rinse them in hot water, and turn them upside down to drain, but stand them up to dry'.

 The Drying Game According to Reidel, you need three linen, lint-free tea towels to dry stemware.
 One for draining and the others for polishing, one in each hand.
 Use the left hand to cradle the bowl, polishing with your right.
 Never twist the base and the bowl as they may snap.